 If you are working for a firm or a for-profit organization you should use the Westlaw account provided by your employer.

 You do not have to do anything to gain access to these tools over the summer.
-If you have any questions, please contact your Westlaw Account Manager at email@example.com.
+If you have any questions, please contact our Westlaw Account Manager Estee Waxman (firstname.lastname@example.org).

 Grad Elite – for 3Ls that are Graduating: Graduates have access to Thomson Reuters products, including Westlaw and Practical Law, for six-months after graduation.
 The “Grad Elite” access gives graduates 60-hours of usage on these products per month to gain understanding and build confidence in your research skills.
 While you cannot use it in situations where you are billing a client, Thomson Reuters encourages you to use these tools to build your knowledge of the law and prepare for your bar exam.